videolan/x265/doc/reST/presets.rst

 ~~~~~~~~~~~~~~~~~~~~

 :option:`--tune` grain tries to improve the retention of film grain in
 the reconstructed output.
-To help rate distortion optimizations to
+It helps rate distortion optimizations select
-select modes which preserve high frequency noise:
+modes which preserve high frequency noise:

     * :option:`--psy-rd` 0.5
     * :option:`--psy-rdoq` 30